 - Software engineering and design;

 - Information systems analysis; and

-While it is difficult to generalize about compensation across the industry, the FAST website reports that ICT professionals earn on average over $73,800 a year.
+While it is difficult to generalize about compensation across the industry, the FAST website reports that ICT professionals earn on average over $73,800 a year, but in the current competitive environment, this may now be understated.
 To attract talent, many technology providers offer equity in the form of share options, along with attractive benefit packages.
 In major technology centres, high demand is pushing compensation even higher.

 As reported in Canadian Newcomer Magazine, Help for internationally-trained IT professionals (Sept.
 14/17), the basic qualifications for most ICT jobs in Canada include: